Workshop

 • Community dialogue simulations that surface diverse perspectives and facilitate policy testing.

-• Engage in discussions about ethical implementation
+• Engaged in discussions about ethical implementation

-As international organizations seek innovative approaches to complex challenges, this workshop offers a timely exploration of AI agents as potential tools for amplifying marginalized voices, enhancing operational effectiveness and improving decision-making in humanitarian contexts.
+As international organizations seek innovative approaches to complex challenges, this workshop offered a timely exploration of AI agents as potential tools for amplifying marginalized voices, enhancing operational effectiveness and improving decision-making in humanitarian contexts.

 Register your interest in attending in-person here.